Kamen Rider Decade Vs Kaizoku Sentai Gokaiger Part 1

 [that's it for the first half of the review, In Part 2 I cover the antagonists of the shows and how each one ends]

-Posted on 02/08/2012, in Articles, Toku Review and tagged akaranged, akared, apollo geist, basco, black rx, dai shocker, decade, diend, go-onger, gokai silver, gokaiger, ikari gai, kabuto, kaizoku, kamen, kiva, kuuga, marvellous, marvelous, pirate ranger, power rangers, Reviews, rider, ryatta, ryuki, sentai, Shinkenger, tsukasa kadoya, yuusuke ondora, zangyack, zyuranger.
+Posted on 02/08/2012, in Other, Text Reviews/Articles and tagged akaranged, akared, apollo geist, basco, black rx, dai shocker, decade, diend, go-onger, gokai silver, gokaiger, ikari gai, kabuto, kaizoku, kamen, kiva, kuuga, marvellous, marvelous, pirate ranger, power rangers, Reviews, rider, ryatta, ryuki, sentai, Shinkenger, tsukasa kadoya, yuusuke ondora, zangyack, zyuranger.
 Bookmark the permalink.
 1 Comment.